 - Pay stubs from your job and the jobs of others living in your household

 - Letters documenting any cash payments you receive regularly, such as Social Security, SSI, Veterans Affairs benefits, unemployment payments, child support, alimony, or retirement benefits

-If the interview is a success, the SNAP worker signs you up for the program, and you receive an EBT card in the mail with your SNAP benefits for the month.
-If you are turned down, you can call or visit the SNAP office to ask why.
-If you think there has been a mistake, you can ask for a “fair hearing” with a state employee at the SNAP office.
+If the interview is a success, the SNAP worker signs you up for the program, and you receive an EBT card in the mail with your SNAP benefits loaded for the month.
+If you’re turned down, you can call or visit the SNAP office to ask why.
+If you think there has been a mistake, you can ask for a “fair hearing” with a state employee at the SNAP office within 90 days after the decision.
 There is no charge for this service.

 SNAP Assistance Scams